hanumanman/elysia-bb/changelogs/ARCHITECTURE.md

 ## Adding New Features

 1. Create a new folder under `src/features/` following the naming convention
-2. Follow the established three-layer architecture:
+2. Follow the established architecture layers:
    - `repositories/` - Data access layer with database operations
    - `services/` - Business logic and validation layer
+   - `routes/` - Modular route organization (split by functionality)
-   - `controllers/` - HTTP request handlers with proper error handling
+   - `controllers/` - Main controller that composes routes
+3. For routes organization:
+   - Split routes into logical modules (crud, search, discovery, etc.)
+   - Use descriptive naming: `[feature].[functionality].routes.ts`
+   - Create barrel export in `routes/index.ts`
+   - Compose routes in main controller using `.use()`
-3. Create the main controller export in the feature's `index.ts`
+4. Create the main controller export in the feature's `index.ts`
-4. Add the controller to `src/features/index.ts` barrel export
+5. Add the controller to `src/features/index.ts` barrel export
-5. Import and use in `src/index.ts` application setup
+6. Import and use in `src/index.ts` application setup
-6. Add comprehensive tests for all layers (repository, service, controller)
+7. Add comprehensive tests for all layers (repository, service, controller)

 ### Feature Development Guidelines